Beyond Outerplanarity: Outer Quasi-Planar Graphs

+Claim~(e) follows from the fact that grid graphs are sub-Hamiltonian.
+Note that grid graphs of odd order are not Hamiltonian, but they are subgraphs of larger grids of even order, which are Hamiltonian.
+Therefore, all grids are sub-Hamiltonian. \end{proof}

-\begin{proposition} The following graphs are outer 3-quasi-planar: (a) $K_{4,4}$;\\ (b) $K_{5}$; (c) planar $3$-tree with three complete levels; (d) square-grids of any size. \end{proposition} \begin{proof} $(a)$ and $(b)$ are easily observed. $(c)$ was experimentally verified by constructing a Boolean expression and using MiniSat to check it for satisfiability; see Appendix~\ref{sec:oqpchecker}. $(d)$ follows from square-grids being sub-Hamiltonian. \end{proof} Correspondingly, we note complete and complete bipartite graphs which are not outer-quasi planar.
-Furthermore, not all planar graphs are outer quasi-planar, e.g., the vertex-minimal planar 3-tree in Fig.~\ref{fig:3tree} (a) is not outer quasi-planar, this was verified checking for satisfiability the corresponding Boolean expression; see Section~\ref{sec:oqpchecker}.
-A drawing of the graph in Fig.~\ref{fig:3tree} (b) was constructed by removing the blue vertex and drawing the remaining graph in an outer quasi-planar way.
+Below, we identify complete and complete bipartite graphs that are not outer quasi-planar.
+Furthermore, not all planar graphs are outer quasi-planar, e.g., Fig.~\ref{fig:3tree}(a) shows a planar 3-tree that is not outer quasi-planar (but removing any vertex renders it outer quasi-planar).
+This was verified using a SAT formulation; see Appendix~\ref{sec:oqpchecker}.
+The drawing of the graph in Fig.~\ref{fig:3tree}(b) was constructed by removing the blue vertex and drawing the remaining graph in an outer quasi-planar way.

+\begin{proposition} The following graphs are not outer quasi-planar: (a)~$K_{p,q}$, for $p\ge3$ and $q \ge 5$; (b)~$K_{n}$, for $n\ge6$; (c)~every planar 3-tree with at least four complete levels. \end{proposition}

+\begin{proof} Using the SAT formulation in Appendix~\ref{sec:oqpchecker}, we verified that $K_{3,5}$, $K_6$, and the planar 3-tree with four complete levels are all not outer quasi-planar.
+Clearly, every graph that contains any of these three graphs as subgraphs is also not outer quasi-planar. \end{proof}

-\begin{proposition} The following graphs are not outer 3-quasi-planar: (a) $K_{p,q}$, $p\ge3$, $q \ge 5$; (b) $K_{n}$, $n\ge6$; (c) planar 3-tree with four complete levels. \end{proposition} Together, Propositions~\ref{prop:someoqp} and~\ref{prop:somenotoqp} immediately yield the following. \begin{theorem} Planar graphs and outer 3-quasi-planar graphs are incomparable under containment. \end{theorem} \begin{remark} For outer $k$-quasi-planar graphs ($k > 3$) containment questions become more intricate.
-Every planar graph is outer $5$-quasi-planar because planar graphs have page number~4 \cite{YANNAKAKIS198936}.
-We also know a planar graph that is not outer 3-quasi-planar.
+Together, Propositions~\ref{prop:someoqp} and~\ref{prop:somenotoqp} immediately yield the following. \begin{theorem} The class of planar graphs and the class of outer quasi-planar graphs are incomparable under containment. \end{theorem} \begin{remark} For outer $k$-quasi-planar graphs with $k > 3$, containment questions become more intricate.
+Every planar graph is outer 5-quasi-planar because planar graphs have page number~4 \cite{YANNAKAKIS198936}.
+There are planar graphs that are not outer quasi-planar (the planar 3-trees with at least four complete levels).
 It is open whether every planar graph is outer 4-quasi-planar. \end{remark}

-\heading{Maximal outer $k$-quasi-planar graphs.} A drawing of an outer $k$-quasi-planar graph is called \emph{maximal} if adding any edge to it destroys the outer $k$-quasi-planarity.
-We call an outer $k$-quasi-planar graph maximal if it has a maximal outer $k$-quasi-planar drawing.
-Recall that Capoyleas and Pach \cite{CP92} showed the following upper bound on the edge density of outer $k$-quasi-planar graphs on $n$ vertices: $ |E| \leq 2(k-1)n - \binom{2k-1}{2} $.